-You’ll find heavy equipment used on practically all construction projects across America.
-From large roadbuilding projects to residential homebuilding, heavy construction equipment is necessary to build and maintain the nation’s infrastructure — and staying safe when working around heavy equipment is vital.
+You’ll find heavy equipment used on practically all construction projects across America, they are either bought or rented from a plant hire company.
+From large roadbuilding projects to residential homebuilding, heavy construction equipment is necessary to build and maintain the nation’s infrastructure – and staying safe when working around heavy equipment is vital.

 Heavy construction equipment can be dangerous when not used properly, but most workers perform daily duties uninjured.
 That’s because they’re aware of dangers associated with equipment operation, and they take steps to mitigate potential accidents.
 These astute operators and helpers truly appreciate the importance of heavy equipment safety.